Timberscombe’s Defibrillator is located in the old telephone box in The Glebe.

 Heartstart courses teach you CPR and other emergency life saving skills.
 They are free to attend.
 There are over 1,700 Heartstart schemes across the UK supported by the British Heart Foundation.

-Timberscombe Parish Council organises regular Defibrillator Courses but if you can not attend or wish to attend a course at an earlier date visit the Heartstart Courses page to find out about other courses in the area.
+Timberscombe Parish Council organises regular Defibrillator Courses but if you can not attend, or wish to find out more about getting involved with Heartstart see the How to Save a Life page on their website.
 Other nearby villages may also allow you to attend one of their training courses.